CSCfi/csc-user-guide/docs/apps/bayescan.md

 ```

-The script above reserves 8 hours of comuting time, 6GB of memory and 4 computing cores.
+The script above reserves 8 hours of computing time, 6GB of memory and 4 computing cores.
 The XXXXXX in the --account definition
 should be replaced with the ID number of your computing project.
 The job can be submitted to the batch job system with command:
 ```text
 sbatch script